lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/5_Use_ML_VM_instance_to_create_your_own_ML_model.md

 # Use a GCE ML image for a VM

 ### Why do this
- - You want to create and run your own machine learning model(s) at scale
+ - CREATE and run your own machine learning model(s) at scale
- - You want to work with GPUs and/or TPUs for TensorFlow without having to install drivers
+ - WORK with GPUs and/or TPUs for TensorFlow without having to install drivers

 ### What is this
  - Ability to quickly spin up a Virtual Machine on GCP with machine learning libraries pre-installed